bogosj/go-tesla-go/README.md

 A golang binary + docker image to make API calls to a Tesla vehicle.

-## WARNING
+## Everything's Broken

-This almost definitely does not work if you've enabled MFA on your account.
-I'm following [this issue](https://github.com/timdorr/tesla-api/issues/215) and will likely implement whatever changes are necessary to use MFA once I'm confident I can do so without bricking my current setup.
+**NOTE**: Things appear broken now due to an API change.
+I'm following [this issue](https://github.com/timdorr/tesla-api/issues/215) and will implement whatever changes are necessary to use MFA.

 ## Usage